ShubhadeepSadhukhan1993/fastSF/README.md

 	`make install`

 * [`YAML-cpp`](https://github.com/jbeder/yaml-cpp/releases/tag/release-0.3.0)(Version 0.3.0) -
 	The input parameters are stored in the `para.yaml` file which needs the `YAML-cpp` library to parse.
 Download `YAML-cpp` from [here](https://github.com/jbeder/yaml-cpp/releases/tag/release-0.3.0).
 Extract the zip/tar file and change the `yaml-cpp-release-0.3.0` directory.
-Once there, enter the following commands (note that [CMake](https://cmake.org) needs to be installed):
+Important: Please ensure that [CMake](https://cmake.org) is installed in your system.
+Enter the following commands:

 	`CC=gcc CXX=g++ cmake -DCMAKE_INSTALL_PREFIX=$HOME/local`